 Recently, we were asked for a contribution to an online article about museums in European cities.
 The idea was that we should present an individual “must-see” object of our choice, with a concise explanation as to why we think that one thing in question would be worth an entire trip.

 After a little reflection, we decided to settle for Athens.
 There are at least three good reasons for that choice.
 First of all, the Greek capital contains an extraordinary wealth of archaeological exhibits and extraordinary artefacts.
-Secondly, we have recently prepared our first tour focusing on that great city and its surroundings.
-Last but not least, the enormous effort made by the Greek state in the last decade-and-a-half in terms of renovating its archaeological museums and reorganising their exhibits has been immensely successful: in our opinion, Greece should be considered the world standard for modern archaeological exhibition design, and many of the Athens Museums are among the key examples of this.
+Secondly, we have recently prepared our first tour exploring Athens, focusing on that great city and its surroundings.
+Last but not least, the enormous effort made by the Greek state in the last decade-and-a-half in terms of renovating its archaeological museums and reorganising their exhibits has been immensely successful: in our opinion, Greece should be considered among the world standards for modern archaeological exhibition design, and many of the Athens Museums are among the key examples of this wonderful development.

-Being resident in Athens and, moreover, being a great admirer of all its museums, I found it difficult to settle for just one object.
-Instead, I opted for preparing a “shortlist”, a selection of thirteen pieces from eleven museums in Athens and Attica, each of which is especially interesting, intriguing, fascinating, revealing – or simply beautiful – and each of which, by itself, makes for a good reason to visit Athens.
+Being resident in Athens and, moreover, being a great admirer of all its museums, I found it impossible to settle for only one object.
+Instead, I have opted to prepare a “shortlist”, a selection of thirteen (increased to 22 in 2018) pieces from eleven (now sixteen) museums in Athens and Attica, each of which is especially interesting, intriguing, fascinating, revealing - or simply beautiful - and each of which, by itself, exemplifies a good reason to visit Athens.

-Here they are, in reverse chronological order, from the most recent to the most ancient:
+Here they are, in reverse chronological order, i.e. in the way an archaeological excavation would proceed: from the most recent to the most ancient.

 Wood-panelled interior from Siatista, late 18th century